 • Sleek, minimalist design

-• Can be set to 2 different heights
+• Can be set to two different heights

 Cons